Improved Regret Analysis for Variance-Adaptive Linear Bandits and Horizon-Free Linear Mixture MDPs: Introduction

 \VAR{\text{VAR}}

 In online learning, variance often plays an important role in achieving low regret bounds.
-For example, for the prediction with expert advice problem, \citet{hazan10extracting} propose an algorithm that achieves a regret bound of $O(\sqrt{\text{VAR}_K})$ where $\text{VAR}_K$ is a suitably-defined variance of the loss function up to time step $K$, without knowing $\text{VAR}_K$ ahead of time.
+For example, for the prediction with expert advice problem, \citet{hazan10extracting} proposed an algorithm that achieves a regret bound of $O(\sqrt{\text{VAR}_K})$ where $\text{VAR}_K$ is a suitably-defined variance of the loss function up to time step $K$, without knowing $\text{VAR}_K$ ahead of time.
 The implication is that when the given sequence of loss functions has a small variance, one can perform much better than the previously known regret bound $O(\sqrt{K})$.
-For the $K$-armed bandit problem, \citet{audibert2006use} propose an algorithm that achieves regret bounds that depends on the variances of the arms, which means that, again, the regret bound becomes smaller as the variances become smaller.
+For multi-armed bandits, \citet{audibert2006use} proposed an algorithm that achieves regret bounds that depends on the variances of the arms, which means that, again, the regret bound becomes smaller as the variances become smaller.

 It is thus natural to obtain similar variance-adaptive bounds for other problems.
 For example, in $d$-dimensional stochastic contextual bandit problems, the optimal worst-case regret bound is $\tilde O(\sig d\sqrt{K})$ where $\tilde O$ hides polylogarithmic dependencies and $\sigma^2$ is a uniform upper bound on the noise variance.
 Following the developments in other online learning problems, it is natural to ask if we can develop a similar variance-adaptive regret bound.
 The recent work by~\citet{zhang21variance} has provided an affirmative answer.
-Their algorithm called VOFUL achieves a regret bound of $\tilde O(d^{4.5}\sigma\sqrt{\sum_{k=1}^K \sig_k^2} + d^5)$ where $\sig_k^2$ is the (unknown) noise variance at time step $k$.
+Their algorithm called VOFUL achieves a regret bound of $\tilde O(d^{4.5}\sqrt{\sum_{k=1}^K \sig_k^2} + d^5)$ where $\sig_k^2$ is the (unknown) noise variance at time step $k$.
 This implies that, indeed, it is possible to adapt to the variance and suffer a much lower regret.
-Furthermore, they show that a similar variance-adaptive analysis can be used to solve linear mixture Markov decision processes (MDPs) with a regret bound of $\tilde O(d^{4.5}\sqrt{K}+d^9)$, which, remarkably, does not depend on the planning horizon length $H$ except for polylogarithmic factors.
+Furthermore, they show that a similar variance-adaptive analysis can be used to solve linear mixture Markov decision processes (MDPs) with the \textit{unit cumulative rewards} assumption :

+where $r^k_h$ is the reward received at episode $k$ and horizon $h$.
+They show a regret bound of $\tilde O(d^{4.5}\sqrt{K}+d^9)$, which does not depend on the planning horizon length $H$ up to polylogarithmic factors.
 We elaborate more on the linear bandit and linear mixture MDP problems in Section~\ref{sec:prelim}.